naasking/WebForms.Binding/README.md

 # WebForms.Binding

-This is a micro abstraction to enable full model binding with the old ASP.NET web forms, in case you're unfortunate enough to still be working with those.
+This is a tiny abstraction to enable full model binding with the old ASP.NET web forms, in case you're unfortunate enough to still be working with those.

 It provides a fast low-level interface for generating input names, and an easier high-level interface that's likely considerably slower.

-It's not quite as easy as model binding under MVC, but it at least enables you to use web forms as a templating language to enable better HTML and JavaScript integration.
+It's not quite as easy as model binding under MVC, but it at least enables you to use web forms as a templating language for better HTML and JavaScript integration, and lets you get rid of all of that viewstate.

 # Example View Models